A black and white illustration with multiple icons representing leadership, community, communication, people, and teamwork

 This is not a transactional services model.
 It is an ongoing governance relationship designed to strengthen long-term cybersecurity sustainability.

-Its work strengthens governance maturity, anticipates systemic change, and aligns cybersecurity investments with long-term organizational and societal impact.
+This work strengthens governance maturity, anticipates systemic change, and aligns cybersecurity investments with long-term organizational and societal impact.

 All programs operate within a governance framework that aligns workforce growth with sustainability objectives, local context, and durable economic opportunity.